 How Ageing Mattresses Can Disrupt Your Sleep

-Such noises are typically caused by metal components rubbing against each other or against other materials inside the mattress.
-In innerspring mattresses, for example, the coils are usually the main reason for the noise.
-Over time, the connections between these coils can wear down, leading to increased friction and noise.
-Not only are these noises disruptive, but they can also indicate that the mattress is no longer providing the adequate support that it should
+Such noises are most often the result of metal parts (e.g coils) scraping against each other, or against other materials inside the mattress.
+In innerspring mattresses, for instance, the coils are typically the primary source of noise.
+Over time, those connections between these coils can wear down, causing friction and noise.
+Not only are these sounds disruptive, but they can be a sign that the mattress is no longer giving the support that it needs.

 Mattress Lifespan: How Long Will Yours Last?